-Article 45.
-To see if the Town will vote to amend Article III, Section 3 of the Town By-laws by striking out the second paragraph in its entirety and substituting therefor a new paragraph to read as follows:
+To see if the Town will vote to amend ARTICLE III, SECTION 3 of the Town By-laws by striking out the second paragraph in its entirety and substituting therefor a new paragraph to read as follows:

-The Selectmen shall cause all such reports, as well as reports of any other Board or Committees, to be printed in pamphlet form.
+The Selectmen shall cause all such Reports, as will as Reports of any other Boards or Committees, to be printed in pamphlet form.
 Receipt of the pamphlets shall be scheduled for a date which will permit the Town Clerk to have them in the hands of the citizens of the Town at least ten days before the Annual Meeting.
+Pass any vote or take any action relative thereto.
 Submitted by the Committee on Town Administration.